AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/htmlElements.md

 # The Body Object & The Elements of Web Pages

-Now that we understand our a bit about Requests and Response and have our Req/Res Drawing handy let's examine where we've been working for these past few weeks.
+Now that we understand a bit about Requests and Response objects and have our Req/Res Drawing handy let's examine where we've been working for these past few weeks.

 We'll be referencing the code below because it is the minimum amount of code needed to build a web page.
 All other HTML elements/objects and their properties, methods, & events will stem from this basic code.

 You can quickly generate this **boilerplate code** by going to VS Code, then creating an `index.html` file and typing on the first line: `html:5` + ++enter++.
 Go ahead and try it.
-Create folder called `101-onlineClothingStore` and create an `index.html` file you can use to follow along with in these next few lessons. *I'll wait.*
+Create folder called `101-onlineClothingStore` and create an `index.html` file you can use to follow along with in this lesson and revisit in a few upcoming lessons. *I'll wait.*

 ```html
 <!-- index.html -->